Determinants of successful disease control through voluntary quarantine dynamics on social networks: Introduction

 Top-down interventions as such for infectious diseases are imposed by authorities and enforce compliance.
-In contrast, bottom-up interventions rely on personal choice and responsibility, empowering individuals to take proactive steps to protect themselves and others.
-While susceptible individuals are prone to quarantine themselves out of fear of getting infected, infected individuals may also choose to sequester themselves to avert the potential transmission of the disease to others.
+In contrast, bottom-up interventions rely on personal choice and responsibility, empowering individuals to take proactive steps to protect themselves and others~\cite{traulsen2023individual}.
+While susceptible individuals are prone to quarantine themselves out of fear of getting infected, infected individuals may also choose to sequester themselves to avert the potential transmission of the disease to others~\cite{weitz2020awareness}.
 Compared with mandatory quarantine, voluntary quarantine allows for more adaptability to diverse contexts and hence the potential for sustained behavioral changes beyond immediate interventions.
 Based on this premise, people exhibit a greater inclination to allow their time, energy, and resources toward endeavors that foster physical and mental well-being, disease prevention, as well as public cooperation.
-The corresponding human-disease interaction is often studied from the lens of coupled dynamics of epidemic spreading and adaptive decisions~\cite{fu2011imitation}, ~\cite{fu2017dueling}.
+More broadly, the corresponding human-disease interaction is often studied from the lens of coupled dynamics of epidemic spreading and adaptive decisions~\cite{funk2009spread, bauch2013behavioral, fu2011imitation, fu2017dueling, cooney2022social}, including vaccination behavior~\cite{bauch2012evolutionary, wang2016statistical, chen2019imperfect}, social distancing~\cite{reluga2010game, glaubitz2020oscillatory}, face covering~\cite{saad2023dynamics, eikenberry2020mask}, and others.